You probably know about the and you might be looking for an .

-One of the most notable aspects of the phone is its high aspect ratio that maximizes the screen to its full capacity.
+One of the most notable aspects of the phone is its high aspect ratio which maximizes the screen to its full capacity.

 Google Pixel 3 XL

-A better version of the Pixel 3, the Pixel 3XL features a larger screen (6.3″) and a larger battery that can last longer in a single charge.
+A better version of the Pixel 3, the Pixel 3XL features a larger screen (6.3″) and a larger battery that can last longer on a single charge.

-Released in 2015, the Nexus 5X offers excellent compatibility with the Android Auto.
-It runs on Android 6.0, which can upgrade to 9.0 making it ideal for the compatibility.
+Released in 2015, the Nexus 5X offers excellent compatibility with Android Auto.
+It runs on Android 6.0, which can upgrade to 9.0 making it ideal for compatibility.

-Developed at the same time with Nexus 5X, the 6P offers an excellent thin design with an aluminum body.
-It has the Android 6.0 version making it compatible with the Android Auto as well.
+Developed at the same time as Nexus 5X, the 6P offers an excellent thin design with an aluminum body.
+It has the Android 6.0 version making it compatible with Android Auto as well.

-Out of the latest release of compatible phones from Android Auto, there is a series of Samsung phones that fall under this category.
-This includes the S8, Note 8, S8, S10, and Note 10.
+Out of the latest release of compatible phones from , there is a series of Samsung phones that fall under this category.
+This includes the Note 8, Galaxy S8, , and Note 10.

-These phones also have a wireless compatibility feature that works well, like other compatible phones listed above.
+These phones also have a feature that works well, like other compatible phones listed above

 Do other Android phones work with Android Auto?

-If your phone has Android 5.0 or more newer, yes.
+If your has Android 6.0 or newer, yes, it works with .

-You should note that not all vehicle models feature this app.
-So, find a list of vehicles compatible with the app and check whether yours fall under that list.
+You should note that not all vehicle models support this .
+So, find a list of vehicles compatible with the and check whether yours is a or not.

-Bear in mind that you can use the Android Auto app on your phone alone.
-You won’t have the advantages of a big display on your dashboard but this makes sure that you can still enjoy some of the benefits of Android Auto.
+Also bear in mind that you can use the on your alone.
+You’ll still have to look at your and you won’t have the advantages of using your ‘s , but this makes sure that you can still enjoy some of the benefits of .

 Check out some of our other awesome articles: